Cellular Fourier analysis for geometrically disordered materials: Formulation

-In order to build the representation of the coarse Laplace operator, we first consider the representation (the discretized version) $w_C(x,y)$ of $w(|x-y|)$.
-It takes the form $w_C(x,y)=\sum_{i=0}^{N-1}\sum_{j=0}^{N-1}W_{ij}\,\psi_i(x)\psi_j(y)$, $\{\psi_i\}$ being the basis of the representation space.
-The elements of the weight matrix $W$ are given by \beq W_{ij}=\inv{\sqrt{\mu_i\mu_j}}\int_ {\omega_i}\int_{\omega_j} w(|x-y|)d\mu(x)d\mu(y). \eeq The integral operator $\mathcal{L}_C$ associated to the kernel $w_C$ is $ \mathcal{L}_C\left[f\right](x)=\int_{\Omega}w_C(x,y)(f(x)-f(y))d\mu(y). $ For a function $f_C$ in the representation space, we may write $ \mathcal{L}_C\left[f_C\right](x)=\sum_{i=0}^{N-1}\sum_{j=0}^{N-1}L_{ij}\la\psi_j\cdot f_C\ra\psi_i(x), $ where \beq L=D-W,\quad D_{ij}=\delta_{ij}\sum_{k=0}^{N-1} W_{ik}\sqrt{\frac{\mu_k}{\mu_i}}. \eeq We call $L$ the discrete Laplace operator.
+\beq L=D-W,\quad D_{ij}=\delta_{ij}\sum_{k=0}^{N-1} W_{ik}\sqrt{\frac{\mu_k}{\mu_i}}. \eeq We call { the matrix} $L$ the discrete Laplace operator.
 It shows similarities with classical discrete Laplace operators~\cite{wardetzky2007discrete}, such as being symmetric, having positive weights $W_{ij}$, and being positive semi-definite.
-We nevertheless emphasize that these classical discrete Laplacians do not operate on the same mathematical objects: they apply to functions defined on meshes or on graphs, whereas we consider here cellularized spaces on which functions are piecewise constant.
-The discrete Laplace operator $L$ can be diagonalized and we propose to define the unitary matrix $U$ introduced in section \ref{eq:FunctionRepresentation} from the eigenvectors of $L$, yielding \beq L_{ij}=\sum_{k=0}^{N-1} \hat{L}_k\, U_{ki}U_{kj}, \eeq where $\{\hat{L}_k, k=0, 1, \dots, N-1\}$ are the eigenvalues of $L$.
-Note that the eigenvector associated to eigenvalue $0$ is $(\sqrt{\mu_0},\sqrt{\mu_1}, \dots, \sqrt{\mu_{N-1}})$ instead of being $(1,1, \dots, 1)$ as for classical discrete Laplace operators.
-The harmonics $\{e_k, k=0, 1, \dots, N-1\}$ associated to $U$ are the eigenfunctions of $\mathcal{L}_C$: \beq \mathcal{L}_C[e_k](x)=\hat{L}_k e_k(x). \eeq
+We nevertheless emphasize that these classical discrete Laplacians do not operate on the same mathematical objects: they apply to functions defined on meshes or on graphs, whereas { our operator $L$ applies to functions that are piecewise constant over each cell.}